pqrkchqps/diehard-dot-fund-user-manual/keeping_up_to_date.md

 ## Yesterday on Loomio

-The **Yesterday on Loomio** email is a daily summary of content you haven’t read from the previous day.
+The **Yesterday on Loomio** email is a daily summary of content you haven't read from the previous day.
 The email contains everything that is not muted.
 You can turn this on or off from the **Email settings** page.